froilansulit/Java-HackerRank/README.md

-# Java-HackerRank
+# Java-HackerRank Problems
 This is my documentation for taking HackerRank Problems in java programming